top of page

 Today we are in a strange situation.
 We have more knowledge at our disposal and greater technical abilities than ever, yet we have ironically become more cynical about our chances for self-improvement.
 If we do not believe a better world is possible, it means we are essentially giving up.
 If we believe that a better world is possible, we need to start acting in accordance with this belief and make a 100% effort to fix our problems ASAP.
 If we fail to do so, we are like a patient that is told by the doctor they need to alter their lifestyle or they will be dead within a year, and then does not make any of the prescribed changes.
 This means we must all adopt a utopian mindset.
 We need to redefine “utopian” to no longer mean pollyannaish, but possessing a firm belief in the ability to improve ourselves and our systems without limit.
 Just as we claim to admire the courage and wisdom of the framers of the Constitution, yet act as if we cannot get up the gumption to revise the clunky, byzantine document itself, there is a disconnect between our idea of ourselves as revolutionary innovators and our laziness in trying to implement actual solutions to our most pressing problems.
 If we put as much effort into solving issues of health care, poverty, and homelessness as we did into sports and gambling, these problems would have been solved a long time ago.
 If we cared as much about these issues as we did about our coffee drinks and our iphones, our society would be redesigned as quickly and completely as next year’s new car models.
 If we tried to bring about world peace as hard as we tried to end the Great Depression with New Deal projects, it would have happened a century ago.

 Where should we look for the answer?
 In the 1500s, some people imagined that perhaps in the New World they would find a better way of life among some Native American cultures.
 In the 1800s, small experiments in alternative social arrangements, known today as utopias, blossomed in the West.
-In the 1933, James Hilton's novel Lost Horizon was published, introducing us to Shangri-La, a hidden valley in Tibet with a peaceful society full of people who lived long and healthy lives.
-In the 1940s and 50s, people focused on the fact that people in the area of Hunza in Pakistan lived longer than almost anyone else in the world because of their diet, exercise, high-altitude existence, and natural lifestyle.
+In 1933, James Hilton's novel Lost Horizon was published, introducing us to Shangri-La, a hidden valley in Tibet with a peaceful society full of people who lived long and healthy lives.
+In the 1940s and 50s, people focused on the fact that people in the area of Hunza in Pakistan lived longer than almost anyone else in the world because of their diet, exercise, high-altitude environment, and natural lifestyle.
 Tibet used to beckon to the adventurous, but over 70 years ago it was invaded and put under the control of the Chinese Communist Party and the People’s Liberation Army.
 Nepal was trashed by the hippies back in the 1960s.
-It seems there are no more hidden valleys, islands, or utopias that we imagine can be used as a quick template to copy and paste as a cure-all or an easy aid to longevity.
-This is not to say there are not great ideas to be found in all these far-off places, only that the distillation and effective application of such ideas cannot be done superficially or as part of a fad.
-If it is going to work, it must be done as part of a permanent lifestyle change.
+It seems there are no more hidden valleys, islands, or utopias that (in our imagination) can be used as a quick template to copy as a cure-all (or a fountain of youth).
+This is not to say there are no great ideas to be found in all these far-off places, only that the distillation and effective application of such ideas cannot be done easily, superficially, or as part of a fad.
+If it is going to work, it must be done carefully, with forethought, and as part of a permanent lifestyle change.
 We need no longer search for undiscovered lands here on earth, as we seem to have discovered them all.
-The search for good ideas in cultures past and present, however, is endless.
-Most of us search for topics of conversation from movies and shows on streaming services, where the plotlines appear to be made from recycled bits and pieces from older stories, stuck together at random.
-Rather than consider these ideas as potential solutions for meeting our most serious challenges, most of us view it as simple entertainment, and our consumer mindsets drive the industry to crank out shows that are increasingly banal and insipid.
-For the most part, it seems, we are more interested in avoiding boredom than in finding a way out of our impending self-destruction.
+There is, however, a treasure-trove of good ideas contained in cultures past and present that we have thus far failed to fully appreciate and employ.
+We just need to have the persistence to keep sifting through these cultures to find them and adapt them to fit our needs.

 ISLAM AND THE HOUSE OF PEACE

 From a Christian point of view, when the message of Muhammad (peace be upon him) exploded onto the world scene in the late 500s, it was a brand new religion.
 From an Islamic point of view, it was not a new religion; merely an unbroken continuation of the teaching of the prophets stretching back to the days of Adam and Eve.
-Jesus is considered by Muslims to be the greatest of these next to Muhammed, the final prophet, and his miracles are all accepted as fact (peace be upon them both).
+Jesus is considered by Muslims to be the greatest of these next to Muhammad, the final prophet, and his miracles are accepted as fact (peace be upon them both).
 The teachings of Islam spread rapidly due to a combination of factors.
 First, there was the fierce devotion of its followers.
 Second, the desert geography and sparse population of North Africa and the Middle East made lighting conquests over vast distances possible.
 Third, Byzantium and Persia had just completed a knock-down-drag-out war and neither country had any energy left to resist invasion.
-Fourth, the Islamic way of life was uncompromising, internally-consistent, and persuasive.
+Fourth, the Islamic message was internally-consistent and persuasive.
 As Muslim armies advanced, they treated Christians and Jews as “people of the book” and promised them religious freedom.
-Orthodox Christians who were at times under penalty of harsh punishments from their own church authorities for using iconography were given carte blanche by Muslim authorities.
+Orthodox Christians who at times received harsh punishments from their own church authorities for using iconography were given carte blanche in such matters by Muslim authorities.
 This made many Christians join the Islamic world willingly.

 It is entirely understandable why early Muslims thought they were creating a peaceful brotherhood of mankind that would unite the entire planet.
 In their view, it was simple: Islam was obedience to the will of Allah, the culture and religion of Islam (and government based on the teachings of Islam) would spread to all people everywhere, and when this process was complete, world peace would be the inevitable result.
 A look at the rapidly-expanding circle of Islamic control between 600 and 1200 reinforced the belief that Islam was to be the destiny of all humankind.
 This led to a couple of important Islamic expressions that serve to illustrate the traditional Islamic worldview.
 Dar al-Islam means “the House of Islam,” which refers to all the Islamic nations in the world.
 Dar al-Harb means “the House of war,” which refers to the non-Islamic areas of the world, those which have not yet been subjugated (but which, it is implied, will be taken over one day and subjected to Islamic law).
 It is not difficult to see why this attitude is so concerning to the non-Muslims of the world.
 For example, the enmity that Buddhists in Myanmar have toward the Muslim Rohingya has led to shameful crimes against humanity that are baffling to outsiders.
 The fear that inspires this hatred can only be understood by looking at what happened to India from the eyes of a neighbor.
 A Hindu region was conquered by the armies of Islam, dominated for centuries, split asunder, and left in a state of perpetual strife.
-In the midst of all this, and virtually unknown outside South Asia, was the Islamic slaughter of virtually all Buddhists on the subcontinent, tantamount to a genocide.
-Having seen what happened next door over the last 1100 years, Buddhist Burmese are understandably concerned about what will happen to them if Muslim immigration is allowed.
-None of this justifies what was done to the Rohingya, but it must be understood that these hatreds did not form overnight, or without any reason.
-Virtual genocide, cultural imperialism, and serious attempts by the followers of one religion to annihilate every single follower of another religion send massive ripples of bad karma that reverberate across the centuries.
+In the midst of all this, and virtually unknown outside South Asia, was the Islamic slaughter of all Buddhists on the subcontinent, which, according to the UN definition, is without any doubt a genocide.
+Having seen what happened next door over the last 1300 years, Buddhist Burmese are understandably concerned about what will happen to them if Muslim immigration is allowed.
+None of this justifies what was done to the Rohingya, but it must be understood that these fears and hatreds did not form overnight, or without any reason whatsoever.
+Genocide and cultural imperialism are not easily forgotten.

 This ongoing mindset of duality leads to an ongoing us-versus-them antagonism between followers of Islam and followers of other religions.
 It leads to an inherent double standard wherein people in Muslim countries would be infuriated to read about discrimination against Muslims in non-Muslim countries, but will continue to allow institutionalized discrimination against non-Muslims in what they consider to be dar al-Islam.
 For example, Islamic law forbids Muslims from converting to other religions but welcomes converts from other religions.
 If Muslims want to build mosques in every part of every continent where they may live and enjoy equal treatment, they must in turn allow Christians, Hindus, Buddhists, Sikhs, Jains, and the rest to build places of worship in what have been traditionally considered Islamic areas in turn and to tolerate all the non-Islamic iconography that come along with these.
 The current division between the Islamic World and the non-Islamic world has to be transcended.

 In the 1938 Three Stooges short, “Tassels in the Air,” Moe told Mr. Smirch to mix some spotted paint, and of course he found out that it was impossible.
-The same is true of religions and the world as we move to a post-war global arrangement.
-If we are to save the world, we must stop fighting right away.
+The same is true of religions as we move to a post-war global arrangement.
+If we are to save the world, we must begin by bringing about world peace.
 In order for this to happen, we cannot continue to have nation-sized areas defined and thoroughly dominated by a single religion.
-After we mix the paint with the Great Intentional Migrations, we can of course maintain our own discrete religious beliefs, but we cannot make the territories of the planet come out in the same checkerboard black and white pattern as before.
+After we "mix the paint" with the Great Intentional Migrations, we can of course maintain our own discrete religious beliefs, but we cannot make the territories of the planet come out in the same checkerboard black and white pattern as before.
 In terms of our attitude toward others, we will all come out the same color: tolerant.
 This is not to say we have to change our beliefs or combine religions into new, unified doctrines.
-We can try to affiliate mostly with those of the same faith if we want, although I do not recommend this except in cases of monastic-style life: parents should always raise their kids in proximity to others of all faiths, backgrounds, and races, never shield them from differences or controversies.
-Best of all is to envision the future of religion much like we should envision the future of race: as a melting pot or tossed salad.
+We should envision the future of religion much like we should envision the future of race: as a melting pot or tossed salad.
 If there is to be peace on earth, there must be peaceful interpenetration of religious zones.
 The House of Islam can no longer be seen in a macrocosmic sense by any Muslim as an expanding ring of fire wherein new lands are conquered and a monolithic Islamic culture is created in the center; it must be seen in a microcosmic sense as any home where a person believes in Islam more scattered but spread without border, like all other religions.
 Muslims should be welcome everywhere, but they must also welcome others to those areas previously considered to be the (more or less exclusive) House of Islam.
 A house of Islam will be next to a house of Christianity, a house of Hinduism, Buddhism, etc. The entire planet will be the House of Peace and there will be no more House of War.

 HAND IN HAND

-In Israel, the separation of peoples is part and parcel of the problem facing the entire region.
-When groups of people with different ethnic backgrounds are segregated and treated differently, they naturally develop animosity toward one another.
+The separation of peoples is a major problem in Israel.
+When Palestinians are segregated and treated differently from Jews, the two groups naturally develop animosity toward one another.
 When people live in mixed neighborhoods, as they do in Los Angeles, Toronto, or London, they naturally develop friendships.
-A pioneering project in Israel is proving this simple truth by offering bilingual education to children.
+One of the main ways people meet and become lifelong friends is by attending the same class in school.
+A pioneering project in Israel is proving the simple truth that friendship and coexistence is possible by offering bilingual education to children.

 Hand in Hand operates six public schools in Jerusalem, Haifa, Jaffa, Kfar Saba, Wadi Ara, and Galilee where 2,000 Palestinian and Jewish children are educated side by side from age 3 to 18.
 In each classroom, students are taught in both Hebrew and Arabic.
 In addition to immersive language education, instruction includes an introduction to the customs and religion of both Jews and Muslims.
 Students are treated with complete equality despite the state of conflict that exists in the world around them.